 Apparently, Harold Fairhair defeated the other kings of Norway and unitised the country.
 Historians think this happened in 872… but could easily have happened up to 10 years later.
 And, as usual, the whole thing was over a woman.
 Harold was in love with Gyda… who refused to marry him until he became more powerful… *seems like a solid, strong foundation for marriage*.
 So he decided to wage war on his countrymen and wipe most of them out.
 The story never says if they were happily married or not!
 Either way, it’s a stunning monument.

-It’s totally free to walk around and there is a field and a small beach where you can swim in the fjord.
+It’s totally free to walk around (always helps with the Norway travel budget) and there is a field and a small beach where you can swim in the fjord.
 We found parking a bit difficult, because we’re so long, but eventually we found a layby a little further down the road and walked back to the swords.
 Another fun fact- this fjord, Hafrsfjord, is only 3.5m deep at the deepest part, keeping it safe from big ships.

 Our first ferry!